-German 323: Modern German History (Gen. Ed.: HS) 4 credits
+German 323: Modern German History.
+4 credits.
+(Gen. Ed.: HS)

 This course surveys the troubled history of the modern German nation-state.
 It traces how the loose federation of German monarchies and duchies coalesced in the late nineteenth century into a European powerhouse.
 It also investigates how the monarchy, the aristocracy, the middle class, and the world’s largest and best organized workers’ movement shaped its subsequent development.
 Topics include absolutism, the old regime, the Enlightenment, the Napoleonic occupation, the 1848 revolution, unification and rule under Bismarck, German Jews before 1914, mass politics under Wilhelm II, the First World War, the Weimar Republic, the Nazi dictatorship, the Second World War and the Holocaust, the divided Germanys, and the Federal Republic since 1989.
 Conducted in English.

 German 331: Medieval German literature (Gen. Ed.: AL)

 An introduction to and survey of medieval German literature, including the story of Siegfried and Kriemhild (Nibelungenlied), the visionary Hildegard of Bingen and the mystic Mechthild of Magdeburg, and the stories of the Grail (Wolfram's Parzival) and Tristan and Isolde (Gottfried).
 While the primary focus of the course will be on literature itself, we will try to see it in its cultural, historical, and social context.
 Language of instruction and all texts in English.

 German 341: Early German Culture (Gen. Ed.: HS)